bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 4. Multi-Output Regression (Extra)
 5. KMeans Clustering (Extra)

+why we use these models is explained in the Notebook.

 ## Conclusion
 - Transistors (millions) and GPU Clock (MHz) are most important features.
 Thus, research should focus on this two variable to improve chip performance.
 - Memory Size, Bus Width and Memory Clock have significant impact as well, indicating that memory configurations impact GPU performance alongside processing capabilities.Memory configurations could be a key indicator in differentiating the chip in the market.